Graduate Department of

 PUP 5006.
 Policy Implementation and Evaluation (3).
 Prerequisite: PUP 5005.
 Discusses the place of implementation in the policy process, the tools and methods available and the difficulties in terms of measuring the effectiveness of public policies and their effect on the political system and the distribution of power in society.

 PUP 5007.
 Models of Public Policy-making (3).
 An introduction to research on the process of policy-making with an emphasis on the various models used to study public policy.

 PUP 5015.
 Comparative Public Policy (3).
 This course provides an understanding of the political, economic, and social contexts of policy-making across nations.
 The course considers relevant theoretical and methodological approaches to cross-national policy research.

 PUP 5045.
 Applied Policy Analysis (3).
 This course introduces public policy analysis to master's students.
 Students who successfully complete the course demonstrate that they understand the nature of different policy problems, the tools available to address public policy problems, how to read and produce policy analysis memos, the strength of different types of scientific evidence from which policy decisions are based.
 The overarching goal is to think about and discuss public policy objectively and analytically, focusing on evaluating the quality of information and assessing our beliefs about the state of reality in light of the quality of evidence available.

 PUP 5607.
 Politics of Health Policy (3).
+Prerequisite: PUP 5605 with a grade of B or higher.
 This course examines the processes and institutions that make health policy in the United States.
 Policy analysis is emphasized, with a focus on the current health policy agenda, solution options, and their politics and prospects.